MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/01-supp-addressing-data.md

 <img src="fig/logical_vectors_indexing2-1.png" title="plot of chunk logical_vectors_indexing2" alt="plot of chunk logical_vectors_indexing2" style="display: block; margin: auto;" />

-> ## Challenge - Using logical indexes {.challenge}
-> 1. Create a scatterplot showing BloodPressure for subjects not in the control group.
-> 2. How many ways are there to index this set of subjects?

 ### Combining Indexing and Assignment